-John H. Letcher^{}

-Synergistic Consultants, Inc. Tulsa, Oklahoma
+John H. Letcher Synergistic Consultants, Inc. Tulsa, Oklahoma (Dated: February 6, 2020)

-(Dated: March 24, 2018)

-This document describes a model of the composition of all of the matter in the universe.
-With this model, the universe is comprised of only five separate types of components.
-These are called a moieties.
-Each moiety comprises two parts, which are called a particle and a field.
-It is the field which generates the force on the particle of another moiety.
-A field of a moiety is described by a potential function, which fully specifies the properties of the moiety.
-The subdivision of each subatomic particle into moieties is made in such a way so that the fields of one moiety type exerts forces on particles of the same moiety type, only.
+This document presents a model that describes the composition of all parts of the universe.
+This model comprises only five separate types of components.
+Each of these components is called a moiety.
+Each moiety comprises two parts, called a particle and a field.
+It is the field which generates the force on another moiety.
+A field of a moiety is described by a potential function, which fully specifies its properties and that of the forces that it generates.
+The subdivision of subatomic particles into moieties is made in such a way so that the field of one moiety type exerts a force on particles of the same moiety type, only.
+This permits the study of each moiety type separately.
 The model described herein is not at odds with any data which has been used to support the Standard Model.
 Furthermore, the Standard Model does not contradict anything said here about the moieties or their properties.
+Preferentially utilizing this model of the universe facilitates the visualization of properties of subatomic particles by people with more limited mathematical training, so it can be used more effectively in many educational situations.